isislovecruft/python-gnupg/docs/gnupg.rst

 interface written by A.M.
 Kuchling.

-This version is patched to sanitize untrusted inputs, due to the necessity of executing :class:`subprocess.Popen([...], shell=True)` in order to communicate with GnuPG.
+This version is patched to sanitize untrusted inputs, due to the necessity of executing ``subprocess.Popen([...], shell=True)`` in order to communicate with GnuPG.
 Several speed improvements were also made based on code profiling, and the API has been cleaned up to support an easier, more Pythonic, interaction.

 Previous Authors' Documentation